 Building and project type determines the value of incentive for which each residential project is eligible.
 Eligible sites for residential Clean Heat projects include residential buildings owned or controlled by an active Con Edison customer where an eligible heat pump system for space heating is being installed as a retrofit.
 For GSHPs, the building types can also include newly constructed buildings.

-The building types eligible for the single-family/whole building rate of \$8,000 per Dwelling Unit for a decommissioning incentive are illustrated in Table 21.
+The building types eligible for the single-family/whole building rate of \$8,000 per Dwelling Unit for a decommissioning incentive are illustrated in <a href="Table 21Table 21

 Table 21: Residential Single-Family/Whole Building Examples